Movie Night at the Museum

 Free admission!
 Free popcorn!

-Movie Night at the Museum presents Enchanted April (1991)
+Movie Night at the Museum presents Diner (1982)

-Doors open 6:30 p.m.
-Admission and popcorn are free.
-Soda pop, water, beer, and wine are available for purchase.
-Seating is provided, but viewers are welcome to bring their own cushions or seating.
+Admission and popcorn are free, with soda, water, beer, and wine available for purchase.
+Seating is provided, but guests are welcome to bring their own cushions or chairs for added comfort.